Breno-do-val/breno-do-val/README.md

 - 🔭 I’m currently working on front-end for embedded applications using AngularJS, AdminLTE.
 - 🌱 I’m currently focused on Cloud Computing solutions and Mobile development.
-- 👯 I’m looking to collaborate on Web and Mobile applications using Cloud.
+- 👯 I’m looking to collaborate on Web and Mobile applications using Cloud solutions.
 - 💬 Talk to me about economy and technology.
 - ⚡ Fun fact: I have taken Steve Jobs' phrase "Stay hungry, stay foolish" as a precept.
 -->